Justification of Red List Category

 The Blue Petrel is found throughout southern Oceans.
 Breeding sites include the Crozet Islands and Kerguelen Island (French Southern Territories), Marion Island and Prince Edward Island (South Africa), Macquarie Island (Australia) and South Georgia (Georgias del Sur).
 Adults are perhaps mainly sedentary, though young birds are more dispersive (del Hoyo et al. 1992).

-Impacts of rat and cat predation appears severe and cats appear to have contributed to or caused the extirpation from several islands (Carboneras et al. 2018).
-The European Rabbit may also severely impact Blue Petrels on the islands where it is present, shown by the eight-fold increase in Blue Petrel population on Vert Island within six years of rabbit eradication.
-Further to this, habitat degradation by the native Antarctic Fur Seals on South Georgia, which have dramatically increased in the past decades, causes the loss of breeding sites and also may cause the loss of nests.
+Impacts of rat and cat predation appears severe and cats appear to have contributed to or caused the extirpation from several islands (Carboneras et al. 2020).
+The eradication of cats on Marion Island in 1991 initially resulted in a rapid increase in breeding success (Cooper et al. 1995), however evidence now suggests that the population still hasn't fully recovered since the extirpation of cats (Cerfonteyn and Ryan, 2016).
+Since the removal of cats on Marion Island, it is now thought possible that the impacts of chick and egg predation by introduced house mice Mus musculus is hampering population recovery (Dilley et al., 2017).
+The European Rabbit may also severely impact Blue Petrels on the islands where it is present, shown by the eight-fold increase in Blue Petrel population on Ile Verte within six years of rabbit eradication (Brodier et al. 2011).
+Habitat degradation by the native Antarctic Fur Seals on South Georgia, which have dramatically increased in the past decades, causes the loss of breeding sites and also may cause the loss of nests (Prince & Croxall 1996).

 Text account compilers

 Fjagesund, T., Hermes, C., Stuart, A. & Newton, P.